Words by Simon Difford

 The French Martini is one of a few contemporary classic cocktails that boasts worldwide broad consumer appeal.
-Not actually a “Martini” at all, it comprises a simple combination of three ingredients: pineapple, vodka and raspberry liqueur, but as with other simple drinks, there are numerous formulations.
+Not actually a "Martini" at all, it comprises a simple combination of three ingredients: pineapple, vodka and black raspberry liqueur, but as with other simple drinks, there are numerous formulations.

-Many bartenders started their careers making dozens of French Martinis every night so it's understandable that it's not a drink they revere.
+Many bartenders started their careers in the 1990s making dozens of French Martinis every night so it's understandable that it's not a drink they revere.
 However, the French Martini has its virtues and by adjusting the proportions of the ingredients can be tailored to suit almost every palate.

 The cocktail is based on one of the simplest recipes; base, modifier, and juice.
 Liqueurs burst onto the scene as cocktail modifiers during Prohibition when homemade spirits needed to be masked.
 Having been so well embraced they never declined after liquor became more refined and once again legal.

 3:2:1: 3 parts pineapple juice + 2 parts vodka + 1 part raspberry liqueur

-1:1:2 with equal parts vodka and raspberry liqueur, and two parts pineapple juice
+1:1:2: equal parts vodka and raspberry liqueur with two parts pineapple juice

-4:1:3 our favoured French Martini recipe heavy on vodka and light on the liqueur
+4:1:3: our prefered French Martini recipe heavy on vodka and light on the liqueur.